survivejs/react-book/manuscript/implementing_kanban/01_react_and_flux.md

 }
 ```

 We also need the files the index is pointing at.
 The first part is easy.
-We'll need to point to our Alt instance there, connect it with a component known as `AltContainer`, and then render out application within it.
+We'll need to point to our Alt instance there, connect it with a component known as `AltContainer`, and then render our application within it.
 That's where `props.children` comes in.
 It's the same idea as before.

 `AltContainer` will enable us to connect the data of our application at component level when we implement `connect`.
 To get to the point, here's the production level implementation: